|Size||6-8 in (15-20 cm)|

 Budgies can't build up fat reserves.
 They're quickly exhausted and therefore unable to fly long distances.
 They literally lack the “power” other birds draw from their fat resources.
 As a maximum, they can cover a distance of up to 62 miles (100 km) in a nonstop 3-hour flight.

 Girl or Boy?

 It is very easy to determine the gender of a budgie.
-Many budgies have a blue or reddish-brown to white waxlike skin called “cere” (featherless area around the nose, above the beak).
-Male budgies have a blue cere, females a reddish-brown to white cere.
-Young budgies normally have a pink cere.
+Many have a blue or reddish-brown to white waxlike skin called “cere” (featherless area around the nose, above the beak).
+Males have a blue cere, females a reddish-brown to white cere.
+Chicks normally have a pink cere.